Why we need a new way of looking at data

 SCW has pioneered systems goal-based re-assurance.
-It’s an approach which provides more focused information – the what and the why - so that all parties are better informed on the system pressure points to inform better, more timely decisions.
+It’s an approach that provides more focused information – the what and the why - so that all parties are better informed on the system pressure points to inform better, more timely decisions.
 All partners can then take part in informed discussions with a more comprehensive view of the situation as it is happening, and what the future trend is likely to be, based upon a single interpretation.

 How does system goal-based re-assurance work?

 The more investigative aspect of system goal-based re-assurance, or digging into the data, champions the move from the basic data or old-fashioned reports (analytical and informative) to effective and practical new briefing notes (interpretative).
-This stepping up a gear connects analytical data with operational knowledge and insight; adding the ‘why’ to the ‘what’ which can feed directly into key strategic decision-making meetings based on cross system evidence.
+This stepping up a gear connects analytical data with operational knowledge and insight; adding the ‘why’ to the ‘what’ which can feed directly into key strategic decision-making meetings based on cross-system evidence.